 Keep yourself healthy by learning about common communicable diseases, their symptoms and how to prevent infection.
-The federal Centers for Disease Control and Prevention (CDC) website is an excellent resource for disease-specific information.
-Click here to access its A-Z list of common diseases.
+The Centers for Disease Control and Prevention (CDC) website is an excellent resource for disease-specific information; use their A-Z list to search for common diseases.

 What does the Communicable Disease Program do?